-Position yourself as ‘Hunt HQ’ with a large bowl of chocolate eggs and a list of items the kids have to go and find.
-Set them all different missions so no two children are looking for the same thing at a time and when they return with each item, they are rewarded with another egg.
+Position yourself as ‘Hunt HQ’ with a large bowl of chocolate eggs (or other chocolate treats if you can’t get eggs), and a list of items the kids have to go and find.
+Set them all different missions so no two children are looking for the same thing at a time and when they return with each item, they are rewarded with another egg or chocolate goodie!

 2. The clues hunt

-3. Photo challenge
+3. The photo challenge hunt

 Take pictures of treasure locations around your home and garden and then distort them on your computer (using a programme like ‘Comic Life’, for example).
 Print them out and leave them around as a treasure trail which will lead your children to the final basket of hidden goodies.